sauerbraten/crudapi/README.md

 	storage := NewMapStorage()

-Make sure your storage implementation is ready to handle the kinds of data you are going to use.
+Make sure your storage implementation is ready to handle the collections of data you are going to use.
 For example, create the tables you'll need in you database.
 With MapStorage you create new maps like this:

 	storage.AddMap("mytype")
 	storage.AddMap("myothertype")